 There are a number of factors that may be considered when checking business credit scores.
 Each scoring model is different, though so some or all these criteria might not carry much weight in determining your final ranking based on the severity and TYPE (i.e., personal loan vs small company lease).

 - Company size

 payment history is the most important factor when it comes to business credit scores.
 Does your company pay its bills on time?
-Some lenders make their decisions based solely off this one number!
+Some lenders make their decisions based solely on this one number!

 what is the range for business credit scores?

 The range for business credit scores is typically from 300-850, and the higher the score, the lower the risk.
-Business with a good credit score can usually obtain lower interest rates on loans and lines of credit, while those with a low score may face higher rates or be denied financing altogether.
+Businesses with good credit scores can usually obtain lower interest rates on loans and lines of credit, while those with low scores may face higher rates or be denied financing altogether.